2025-2026 / GBLX2147-1

 That part includes a collective work methodology that is identified and explained in a collective written report.

-B- 3 weeks duo work:
+B- Collective work:

-Analytic maps about territorial issues.
+Analytic transects about territorial reading.

-C- 9 weeks individual/duo work:
+C- Individual work:

 articulated in 4 specific parts: